-As currently proposed, Section 8 rental assistance will be available for all 85 renovated units, and tenants will continue to pay income-based rents equal to 30% of their adjusted gross incomes.
+As currently proposed, Section 8 rental assistance will be available for all 76 renovated units, and tenants of those units will continue to pay income-based rents equal to 30% of their adjusted gross incomes.

-In the unlikely event the project-based rental assistance is not available and all 85 units operate exclusively under the Tax Credit program guidelines, it is our opinion the maximum allowable rents are aggressive for this market given the limited unit amenity offerings and small square footage and would likely need to be reduced for at least a portion of units in the non-subsidized scenario in order to reach and maintain stabilized occupancy.
+In the unlikely non-subsidized scenario, the rents for the subject units would be limited to the maximum allowable 50% and 60% AMI levels of \$774 and \$868 for studios, respectively, and \$775 and \$930 for one-bedroom units, respectively.
+In our opinion, the maximum allowable rents are aggressive for this market given the limited unit amenity offerings, and would likely need to be reduced for at least a portion of units in the non-subsidized scenario in order to reach and maintain stabilized occupancy.

-Additionally, as shown in the demand analysis in Section G, the net demand for the subject units within the income-eligibility range, based on the maximum allowable one-bedroom 50% AMI rent and a two-person household maximum income (\$23,250 to \$39,720), is 261 age 62 and older households.
-In the unlikely non-subsidized scenario, the DCA-formatted capture rate for these units would be moderately high at 32.6%.
-A reduction of the rent for at least a portion of the units would widen the window of affordability and lower the capture rate in the unlikely non-subsidized scenario.
+Additionally, as shown in the demand analysis in Section G, the net demand for the subject units within the income-eligibility range, based on the maximum allowable studio 50% AMI rent and a two-person 60% AMI maximum income (\$21,720 to \$39,720), is 300 age 62 and older households.
+In the unlikely non-subsidized scenario, the DCA-formatted capture rate for these units would be 25.3%, which is considered moderate.

-Weighted Average Collected 60% AMI Rent of

-Comparable LIHTC Units
+Weighted Average Collected 60% AMI Rents of Comparable LIHTC Units

-One-Br.
+Studio One-Br.
+Two-Br.

-\$985
+N/A \$985 \$1,169

-\Maximum allowable rent for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area
+^{}Maximum allowable rent for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area